carterVenne/HW10_teamgenny/README.md

 so that I have quick access to emails and GitHub profiles

 ### Installation
 Run this app in any coding terminal.
-Using Javascript and NODE.js you must first use command:
+Using NODE.js you must first use command:
 ```bash
 npm i
 ```